Rural Conversation No. 3: 'Building vibrant and sustainable communities in rural Ireland'

 This workshop—the final of three thematic Rural Conversations organised by the Royal Irish Academy—will provide an opportunity for stakeholders to make an input to the formulation of the Government’s next phase of rural development policy.

 Stakeholders will be seated at a number of roundtables and will discuss and formulate recommendations on two focused questions dealing with sustainable communities.
-There will be a feedback session during which stakeholders' recommendations will be fed back to the room.
+There will be a feedback session during which stakeholders' suggestions will be fed back to the room.

 Question one—What are the characteristics of vibrant and sustainable rural communities in Ireland?